This rustic DIY wood bead garland took only a few minutes to put together and can be used in so many different ways in

 You do (or technically don’t) have to come up with a pattern to follow.
 Below I showed the pattern I just randomly came up with.

 I had most of the tiniest beads so I wanted to use more of them.
 Other than that, I just popped some beads on and went with it!

 I continued until I ran out of one size of beads.
-Tie some knots at the ends to hold on the last bead and a loop on either side to hold the garland onto hooks.
+Tie some knots at the ends to hold on to the last bead and a loop on either side to hold the garland onto hooks.
 And.
 That.
 Is.
 It.

 How cute is it?!

 I knew just where I wanted to put it.
 Hanging on the mantle with some faux garland I made (that I’ll share this week, too!).
 It’s a simple, farmhouse look.

 The possibilities are endless!!
-You could use it as garland for your tree, wrapped around your banister, or just laying and snaked through decor on shelves.
+You could use it as garland for your tree, wrapped around your banister, or just lying and snaked through decor on shelves.

 Have you started decorating for Christmas?
 Or still hanging on to fall?
 This DIY wood bead garland is the perfect baby step to start getting your home in the Christmas spirit.

 I can’t wait for the next few weeks!
 Christmas is my favorite time of the year and I’m going to be smothering you with Christmas cheer.
 Be prepared 😉